 Subianto takes office at a time of global economic uncertainty and rising regional tensions in Asia.
 As president, he will face the challenge of navigating Indonesia’s relationships with major powers like China and the United States, particularly as territorial disputes and the U.S.-China rivalry intensify in the region.

-Continuation of Widodo’s Legacy
+Continuation of Widodo’s legacy

 Subianto has vowed to continue many of Widodo’s modernizing efforts, including infrastructure development and leveraging Indonesia’s natural resources for economic growth.
 A key aspect of his platform is maintaining Widodo’s policy of requiring key exports like nickel, a critical component in electric vehicle batteries, to be processed domestically, rather than exported raw.